Working as a Teacher in Australia

 Study assessments for teaching qualification include:

-• AITSL (Australian Institute for Teaching and School Leadership Limited) it compares to at least four years full-time higher education (university) level study
+AITSL (Australian Institute for Teaching and School Leadership Limited) it compares to at least four years full-time higher education (university) level study

-• 45 days of supervised teaching practice with students
+45 days of supervised teaching practice with students

 The AITSL standards and tools impacts:

-Teacher training programs
+• Teacher training programs

-Registration requirements (in many jurisdictions)
+• Registration requirements

-Professional learning and career pathways
+• Professional learning

-School leadership practices
+• School leadership practices

-Please note these are general in nature.
-For more information on the AITSL skills assessment, please contact the skills assessor.
+* Please note these are general in nature, for more information on the AITSL skills assessment, please contact the skills assessor.

 Above Standard English Requirements